citp/privacy-policy-historical/i/id/ide/ideel.com.md

-> *The following text is extracted and transformed from the ideel.com privacy policy that was archived on 2014-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141217094619id_/http%3A//www.ideel.com/pages/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ideel.com privacy policy that was archived on 2015-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627170223id_/http%3A//www.ideel.com/pages/privacy_policy) for the most accurate reproduction.*

 # ideel | Privacy Policy

 ideel is concerned about your privacy and your experience using our service.
 This privacy policy describes how we gather, store, and use information about you.
 This policy applies to the ideel Sales, the main ideel website ([www.ideel.com](https://web.archive.org/)), and all other sites that end in ideel.com.
 If you have any questions or concerns, please contact us at [support@ideel.com](mailto:support@ideel.com).
-International members are also subject to the privacy policy of our international e-commerce partner, i-Parcel.
-To view i-Parcel’s Privacy Policy please click [here ](http://www.i-parcel.com/safeharbor.aspx).

 Please note that you may link through the ideel website to other third party websites.
 Such sites are not controlled by ideel, and this privacy policy does not apply to these third party sites.
 You should review the privacy policy of any website you visit online.